 - Bring either US dollars or Euros if you are exchanging at the exchange bureaus – and bring 100 USD bills!

 Looking for tips about Argentine Spanish?
 Check out these 10 phrases you should know before visiting Argentina!

 What is your experience with exchanging money in Argentina?
-Or are you just heading there and have some additional doubts about exchanging your money?
+Or are you just heading there and having some additional doubts about exchanging your money?
 Share your questions and comments below!